-Our numbers vary, but at any given moment we have about eight active authors and one dedicated editor.
+Our numbers vary, but at any given moment we have about nine active authors and one dedicated editor.
 We have no offices, we each work from our homes, coffee shops, libraries, trains, and wherever else we can find a temporary portal to the fourth dimension.
 This is how we keep our operating costs so low despite our considerable traffic.

 Why don’t you post more often and/or on a regular schedule?

-Four reasons: Reason #1: This project is a spare-time-and-weekends project for us, it doesn’t (yet?) earn enough to make a living.
+Four reasons: Reason #1: This project is a spare-time-and-weekends project for us, it doesn’t earn enough to make a living.
 Reason #2: Due to reason #1, our writing time shares schedules with day-jobs, eating, sleeping, personal hygiene, and other “necessities”.
 Reason #3: We strive for maximum accuracy and interestingness, so each article is a product of lengthy research, lovingly hand-crafted paragraphs, strict editing, and fact-checking.
 For us, this is not a sprint, it’s a marathon.
 Reason #4: This reason intentionally left blank.

-Don’t you know that a rigid, regular posting schedule is the only path to success?
+Don’t you know that a rigid, regular posting schedule is the only path to success!?

 It also depends upon how one defines ‘success’.
 We don’t measure success by the number of pageviews we receive, or by our number of social media followers.
 We consider ourselves successful because we preserve our integrity, maintain a high standard of quality, and enjoy what we do.

-That is comforting, but it wasn’t a question.
+That is comforting, but it wasn’t a question?

-How can I be notified when you do post something?
+So how can I be notified when you do post something?

 If you want to quit your day jobs why don’t you just put advertisements on your site?

 We here at Damn Interesting feel that online advertisements are the information equivalent of sand in your swimsuit—an incessant irritant eroding an otherwise pleasant experience.
-Therefore we cannot put ads on our own site without feeling deeply uncomfortable.
+Therefore we cannot put ads on our own site without feeling deeply itchy.